Facial Feminization Scars | 3 Pillars of Facialteam’s approach

 Surgery is too subtle when the detectable change between the before/after comparison once healed (after 12 months minimum) has not met the objectives agreed upon with the surgical team.

-Although a good exploration tool, virtual simulations (VFFS) aren’t a representations of actual results, only an approximation to help you determine what you want from facial surgery.
+Although a good exploration tool, virtual facial feminization simulations (VFFS) aren’t representations of actual results, only an approximation to help you determine what you want from facial surgery.
 These projections are not meant to judge the level of aggressiveness of the surgeon.
 It is just a 2-dimensional photoshop, after all.
 The actual results are typically more dramatic.
 VFFS will not show exact outcomes and can help adjust patient expectations as to the potential of each procedure.

 If you’re worried that the procedures planned for you will mean the results are too subtle, be sure to raise this topic with our specialists so they can explain the thinking behind your tailored plan.